bounce-inc/lockr/frontend/src/assets/description.en.md

 > In addition to the contents of the file, metadata such as the file name is also subject to encryption.
 The only thing we can know is the approximate file size.

 ## Double encryption

 Data encrypted on the client side is encrypted again on the server side with AES-256.
 The encryption key is generated for each upload and discarded when the file is deleted.
 For this reason, once a file is deleted, the original data cannot be retrieved even if the deleted file can be restored.

 ## 5GB for free

-Up to 5GB can be used per user.
+Storage capacity up to 5GB per user can be used free of charge.

 ## Broad browser support